Timber-framed churches, a unique heritage in France

 The Aube has a unique heritage of timber-framed churches in France.
 These uniquely charming churches, such as Lentilles, Bailly le Franc and Longsols, are clustered in the north-east of the Aube region, in the land of the Forêt d’Orient great lakes, and bear witness to the excellence of half-timbered constructions.

-Nowhere else in France can you find such a gathering and such coherence.
-It is indeed an architecture totally linked to its soil.
-The lack of good quality stone and the abundance of forests explain why wooden construction has developed in the north-east of the Aube.
+Nowhere else in France can you find such a concentration and such consistency.
+Indeed, it is an architecture totally linked to its terroir.
+The lack of good quality stone and the abundance of forests account for the development of wooden construction in the north-east of the Aube.

-Made simply of wood and cob (like village houses), these churches will amaze you with the talent of the master carpenters of Champagne in building them.
+These churches, built using only wood and cob (like village houses), will astonish you because of the talent displayed by the Master carpenters of Champagne in constructing them.

-On the road to the welcoming churches of the Aube, a short trip from Bailly-le-Franc to Lentilles, passing through Mathaux, Chauffour-lès-Bailly or Soulaines-Dhuys, will allow you to admire the refinement of the architecture, the accuracy of the proportions and the perfection of the layout of the wood-framed churches.
+On the road to the welcoming churches of the Aube, a short trip from Bailly-le-Franc to Lentilles, passing through Mathaux, Chauffour-lès-Bailly or Soulaines-Dhuys, allows you to admire the refinement of the architecture, the accuracy of the proportions and the perfection of the layout of the wood-framed churches.

-You will discover an original and unique type of listed religious architecture: these prestigious sanctuaries, the ultimate success of the art of carpentry, can only be found here!
+Come and encounter an original and unique type of listed religious architecture: these prestigious sanctuaries, the ultimate achievement of the art of carpentry, can only be found here!